Run Club Boom Offers a New Social Outlet for Atomized Americans

 Every Tuesday evening, a youthful horde of runners descends on Miami’s financial district.
 Running, jogging, and power walking, the semi-organized group of exercise enthusiasts streams over the sidewalks and streets of the city’s Brickell and Downtown neighborhoods, drawing onlookers and stopping traffic just after rush hour.

-It’s not the city’s annual marathon and half-marathon but the Baptist Health Brickell Run Club, a free weekly event that covers about 3.5 miles and claims to draw more than 300 runners—though on-the-ground observation suggests the actual number is hundreds more.
+It’s not the city’s annual marathon or half-marathon, but the Baptist Health Brickell Run Club, a free weekly event that covers about 3.5 miles and claims to draw more than 300 runners—although on-the-ground observation suggests that the actual number is hundreds more.
 Sponsored by Nike and clinical care network Baptist Health, among other organizations, it’s one of the largest run clubs in the country and one of Miami’s trendiest community events.

 Running in the USA, which bills itself as the largest online directory of races and clubs, currently lists 968 run clubs across the country, but this almost certainly understates the total number by a wide margin.
 For instance, although the website displays 57 running groups in Florida, there are at least 51 run clubs in south Florida alone, according to a survey by the local running community seen by this author (a run club organizer in Miami).

-Americans aren’t, though, necessarily taking up running en masse.
-While a survey by athletic shoe-testing company RunRepeat found that nearly 29 percent of runners started the habit during the pandemic, data from Statista shows that running participation has, if anything, declined in recent years.
-The data platform reports that more than 48 million Americans—about 14 percent of the population—went running or jogging at least once in 2023, compared to more than 54 million people in 2013.
+Americans aren’t necessarily taking up running en masse, however.
+While a survey by athletic shoe-testing company RunRepeat found that nearly 29 percent of runners started the habit during the COVID-19 pandemic, data from Statista show that running participation has, if anything, declined in recent years.
+The data platform reported that more than 48 million Americans—about 14 percent of the population—went running or jogging at least once in 2023, compared to more than 54 million people in 2013.

-Run clubs offer the opportunity to meet and connect with other people through a shared, healthy pursuit.
-Many runs are advertised on social media platforms such as Instagram and fitness apps such as Strava and SweatPals, bringing together a wide spectrum of people who might not otherwise meet.
+Run clubs offer the opportunity to meet and connect with other people through a healthy, shared pursuit.
+Many runs are advertised on social media platforms such as Instagram and fitness apps such as Strava and SweatPals, bringing together a wide spectrum of people who likely would not otherwise meet.

 It’s no surprise that many turn to run clubs to combat a frustrating inability to make friends or find romantic partners at a time of widespread social atomization.
-About half of Americans suffer “measurable levels of loneliness,” according to an advisory last year by the U.S. surgeon general.
-The advisory warns that social disconnection can breed mental health problems and increase the risk of premature death by more than 60 percent—comparable to the risk induced by smoking daily.
+About half of Americans suffer “measurable levels of loneliness,” according to an advisory last year by the surgeon general.
+The advisory warns that social disconnection can breed mental health problems and increase the risk of premature death by more than 60 percent—comparable to the risk faced by smokers.

 Inevitably, the rise of run clubs has attracted a plethora of brands seeking marketing opportunities—and many run club organizers are happy to receive support and money for their efforts.
-Corporate partners build brand awareness by sponsoring runs, which often start in front of their retail stores, and giving out free merchandise, food, and drinks.
-Companies hawking workout products such as Garmin, Hoka, and Lululemon are staples of the run club scene, but other businesses from local taco restaurants to dating apps are getting in on the action too.
+Corporate partners build brand awareness by sponsoring runs, which often start in front of their retail stores and by giving out free merchandise, food, and drinks.
+Companies hawking workout products, such as Garmin, Hoka, and Lululemon, are staples of the run club scene, but other businesses from local taco restaurants to dating apps are getting in on the action, too.

 Run clubs aren’t new.
 South Florida’s Run Club Network, which includes the massive Brickell Run Club, started in 2009.
 New York Road Runners was founded in 1958.
-The popularization of running and jogging in the United States dates back to the 1970s, with famous participants that included then President Jimmy Carter.
-The idea of exercising for the social benefits was satirized in the 1984 comedy movie “Lonely Guy,” in which a New York resident played by Steve Martin takes up jogging (sort of) to meet women.
+The popularization of running and jogging in the United States dates back to the 1970s, with famous participants that included then-President Jimmy Carter.
+And the idea of exercising for its social benefits was well enough understood to be satirized in the 1984 comedy movie “Lonely Guy,” in which a New York resident played by Steve Martin takes up jogging (sort of) to meet women.

 Greg Isaacson